Meet the sargassum belt, a 5,000-mile-long snake of seaweed circling Florida

 But scientists noticed a change in sargassum levels in 2011, when masses of the seaweed multiplied, gaining in density and size, becoming so big they were captured on satellite images.

-Today, the patches comprise a 5,500-mile-long, 10 billion-ton belt that circulates annually, starting near West Africa and snaking through the Gulf of Mexico back into the Atlantic.
+Today, the patches comprise a 5,500-mile-long, 10 million-ton belt that circulates annually, starting near West Africa and snaking through the Gulf of Mexico back into the Atlantic.

 More than double the width of the contiguous U.S., the mass fluctuates in size from month to month, with the high point generally landing in the summer.